-CFB Overseas Equity Fund Vote 1 Vote 2 Vote 3 Vote 4 Vote 5 Vote 6 Vote 7 Vote 8 Vote 9 Vote 10 Company name Facebook Partners Group Netflix Infotel Zebra Technologies Alphabet Amazon Allegion General Electric Johnson & Johnson Approximate size of fund's/mandate's holding as at the date of the vote (as % of portfolio) 1.08% 1.30% 0.29% 0.80% 1.36% 0.97% 1.87% 1.66% 0.17% 0.61% Date of Vote 26 May 2021 12 May 2021 3 June 2021 19 May 2021 12 May 2021 2 June 2021 26 May 2021 3 June 2021 4 May 2021 22 April 2021 Summary of the resolution Require Independent Board Chair Approve remuneration report Advisory vote on exec officers compensation Approve remuneration policy Advisory vote on exec officers compensation Elect Ann Mather as Director Elect Jeffrey Bezos as Director Elect David D Petratis as Director Elect Thomas Horton as Director Elect Ronald A. Williams as Director How you voted For For Against Where you voted against management, did you communicate your intent to the company ahead of the vote?
+CFB Overseas Equity Fund Vote 1 Vote 2 Vote 3 Vote 4 Vote 5 Vote 6 Vote 7 Vote 8 Vote 9 Vote 10 Company name Facebook Partners Group Netflix Infotel Zebra Technologies Alphabet Amazon Allegion General Electric Johnson & Johnson Approximate size of fund's/mandate's holding as at the date of the vote (as % of portfolio) 1.08% 1.30% 0.29% 0.80% 1.36% 0.97% 1.87% 1.66% 0.17% 0.61% Date of Vote 26 May 2021 12 May 2021 3 June 2021 19 May 2021 12 May 2021 2 June 2021 26 May 2021 3 June 2021 4 May 2021 22 April 2021 Summary of the resolution Require Independent Board Chair Approve remuneration report Advisory vote on exec officers compensation Approve remuneration policy Advisory vote on exec officers compensation Elect Ann Mather as Director Elect Jeffrey Bezos as Director Elect David D Petratis as Director Elect Thomas Horton as Director Elect Ronald A. Williams as Director How you voted For Against Where you voted against management, did you communicate your intent to the company ahead of the vote?
 The CFB sends letter to all holdings in the Global fund outlining its voting intentions on an annual basis.
-Rationale for the voting decision Separation of roles is considered best practice and supported by CIG guidelines oles is idered best ctice and ported by Did not meet the criteria as set out in the CIG policy on good practice Did not meet the criteria as set out in the CIG policy on good practice Did not meet the criteria as set out in the CIG policy on good practice Concerns over audit tax transparency The concerns over transparency transparency Concerns over tax transparency The concerns over tax tax tax transparency The concerns over tax tax tax tax tax tax tax tax tax t or oversight of which does not G policy
+Rationale for the voting decision Separation of roles is considered best practice and supported by CIG guidelines best nd by Did not meet the criteria as set out in the CIG policy on good practice Did not meet the criteria as set out in the CIG policy on good practice Concerns over audit independence transparency Concerns over tax transparency Chair and CEO with no intention to separate Responsible remuneration meet C or oversight of which does not G policy